 The health disparities faced by the LGBTQIA+ community are, in part, created by limited LGBTQIA+ focused education and cultural competency training in medical and healthcare curricula.
-In recent years, various national healthcare organizations have encouraged medical schools and healthcare education programs to include LGBTQIA+ health concerns in their curricula, recommending faculty development, education, and training in topics pertaining to LGBTQIA+ health.
+In recent years, various national healthcare organizations have encouraged medical schools, nursing schools, and other healthcare education programs to include LGBTQIA+ health concerns in their curricula, recommending faculty development, education, and training in topics pertaining to LGBTQIA+ health.
 Addressing these concerns in the classroom can result in a more welcoming environment in the exam room.

 Ensuring that our medical care providers receive holistic, exhaustive training in their areas of expertise, which includes understanding and treating medical issues faced by the LGBTQIA+ is of the utmost importance.
 In the aforementioned article published by Harvard, Ed Hundert, the dean for medical education states that, “The most powerful vehicle to affect durable, meaningful change across current and future generations of conditions in all specialties caring for LGBTQ patients is singular: education.”
 While it is important that up and coming medical professionals receive training that is inclusive of all lifestyles and identities, medical professionals who currently practice today also need to be held to the same standards through required continuing education classes.

 In the sections that follow, we examine some weak areas in healthcare education and school procedures and offer some potential solutions to improve upon the current medical education system.